The Health Effects of Wildfire Smoke

 Walk or ride bikes if you can.
 If not, map your trips so that you accomplish all your tasks in one journey.
 Less frequent flying can make a big difference, too.
 If it’s possible to take a train instead of a plane, opt for that.

-Together We Really Can Make a Difference
+Together We Can Make a Positive Impact

 It’s not just government and industry that can make an impact.
 There are more than 7 billion of us on this planet.
 If we all take small steps it adds up to big changes in our environment, in our personal health, and in public health.
 Take care of yourself and our planet; be safe and make a difference.